forcedotcom/salesforcedx-vscode/docs/commit-guidelines.md

   had in the PRs.
 - Because we use squash and merge, ensure that the final squashed commit message makes sense.
-  - No WIP markers in the subjec
+  - No WIP markers in the subject
   - No DO-NOT-MERGE markers in the subject
   - No MyName/branchname in the subject